envoy/JSONAPIModel/README.md

 ## Todos

+### Provider helper for loading data and data array with included

+For now loading data is pretty much manual process.
+You need to get JSON object from `data` key and feed it into JSONAPIModel, then get `included` and create a store, then call `loadIncluded` on the object you create.
+In the future maybe it makes more sense to provide a helper doing it altogether for the user.

 ### Better parsing error report

 For now parsing error is not helpful at all.
 It could simply return a `nil`, or throw an exception.
 It's not handled pretty well.
 We should provide better parsing error report, so that we may can write these error to logs file to help troubleshooting.